 4) Osteochondral Lesion

 Osteochondral sores are wounds to the ligament on the ends of your bones, and these injuries can cause clicking and locking of joints.
-The condition has a swelling and restricted scope of movement.
+The condition has swelling and restricted scope of movement.

 Osteochondral injuries are evident in 50 to 70 percent of ankle injuries.
 Specialists can analyze them utilizing MRI, a sort of imaging test.
 These sores may need a medical procedure.